drgsl/SuperShapes-in-p5.js/README.md

 ## 📜 License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This repository is licensed under the GNU General Public License v3.0.

 ## Acknowledgments
 - Thanks to Johan Gielis for discovering the concept of SuperShapes and making it available to the world.